Galileo-Galilei/kedro-mlflow/CONTRIBUTING.md

 The current workflow is the following:

-1. Open an issue to describe your feature request or your bug fix with detailed explanation of what you want to achieve.
+1. Open an issue to describe your feature request or your bug fix with a detailed explanation of what you want to achieve.
 2. Fork the repo
 3. Develop locally:
     - Install the precommit file (`pip install pre-commit`, then `pre-commit install`)
     - Create a branch based on the develop branch (``git checkout -b <prefix-branchname> develop``)
+    - Create a conda environment (conda create -n <your-env-name> python==3.7)
+    - Activate this environment (`conda activate <your-env-name>`)
+    - Install the extra dependencies for tests (`pip install kedro-mlflow[tests]`)
     - Apply your changes
     - Run pre-commit (black linting, flake8 errors, isort with ``pre-commit run``)
 4. Submit your changes: